renehorstmann/Pixelc/README.md

 Ready to draw.
 Saves after each tip on the screen to image.png.
 An import button can load import.png as selection, if available.
-Palette, canvas size, animation size can be configured in code (main.c).
+Canvas size, animation size can be configured in code (main.c).

 ![example_image](example.jpg)